-So I myself got back into cycling in my late 40s I did ride a normal mounting bike at the start but it became too exhausting, so I got myself a Moscow 48v electric bike and never looked back, I would say if you cycled before you have nothing to worry about, all I would say is be careful and don’t rush, the only times Ive nearly been in an accident were when I was rushing, more advice in this article to help you.
+I got back into cycling in my late 40s.
+I did ride a normal-mounting bike at the start, but it became too exhausting, so I got myself a Moscow 48v electric bike and never looked back.
+I would say if you cycled before, you have nothing to worry about.
+All I would say is be careful and don’t rush.
+The only times I’ve nearly been in an accident were when I was rushing.
+There is more advice in this article to help you.

 However, as the old saying goes, it’s as easy as…well, riding a bike.
 Our comprehensive guide will provide essential tips and advice for beginners to get those wheels spinning with confidence and safety.
 Pedal forward into this exciting journey as we cover everything from choosing the right bike to navigating through city streets, all while ensuring fun is at the forefront of your biking adventure!